Avilir/ocp4_upi_baremetal/README.md

 pull the playbooks and related files from github with:

 ```
-# dnf install -y git
+# dnf install -y git ansible
 # git clone https://github.com/bengland2/ocp4_upi_baremetal
 # cd ocp4_upi_baremetal
 ```

 After the RHEL8 rebuild completes, you can then discover information about your cluster using ansible fact-gathering.
 You run the discover_macs.yml playbook one time, to generate an inventory file with mac addresses defined for all machines.
-For example, construct an input inventory file like this one, call it basic_inv.yml:
+For example, construct an input inventory file like this one, call it **basic_inv.yml**:

 ```
 [deployer]